Make your Anxiety Go Away!

-Before treatment, people feel they have no control over their anxiety at all.
+Before therapy, people feel they have no control over their anxiety at all.
 If it’s coming, it’s coming.
 There’s nothing they can do about it.
-After treatment, they know that there are all kinds of things they can do to not just decrease anxiety but also prevent it.
+After therapy is a different story.

 Hypnosis can also help with night time anxiety which is causing Insomnia.
 During a Hypnosis session, you can learn to access a deeply relaxed state so that even if you don’t fully sleep, you are drifting off at night to a state that rests your body and your mind.